valed-dm/authsys/README.md

 ### Acknowledgment

-While the MIT License provides broad permissions, I kindly request that if you use this software in your own projects, you include a credit to the original author, **dmvaled**, with a link back to the source repository:
+While the MIT License provides broad permissions, I kindly request that if you use this software in your own projects, you include a credit to the original author, **valed-dm**, with a link back to the source repository:

 `https://github.com/valed-dm/authsys.git`